kpolakowski/Random-password-API/README.md

 # Installation
-In order to run this project, execute in the project directory following commands:
+In order to run this project, clone it first, then execute in the project directory following commands:

 `npm install`